 We envision Hawai‘i becoming the global laboratory for sustainability, revamping our tourist industry from Commercial Tourism to Eco-Tourism which in part will stimulate our Ag-Industry which in turn will increase employment and smart land management.

 We believe in a Hawai‘i with greater economic security and opportunity, an economy built to last and built from the ground up.
 A strong and vibrant economy driven by education, energy, innovation and infrastructure, and tax incentives that will help create jobs.
 We believe in deficit reduction by cutting out programs we can't afford and by shrinking the government where it has grown ineffective.
-We believe in restoring to everyone who works hard and plays by the rules the opportunity to find a job that pays the bills, turn an idea into a profitable business, care for your family, afford a home you call your own, health care you can count on, retire with dignity and respect, and, most of all, give our children the kind of education that allows them to dream even bigger and go even further than we ever imagined.
+We believe in restoring to everyone who works hard and plays by the rules the opportunity to find a job that pays the bills, turn an idea into a profitable business, care for your ‘ohana, afford a home you call your own, health care you can count on, retire with dignity and respect, and, most of all, give our children the kind of education that allows them to dream even bigger and go even further than we ever imagined.

 This has to be our Hōkūleʻa (ancient Hawaiian navigational star), to focus on our economy.
 This is not a trivial political argument.
 It is one of the defining issues of our time and at the core of Hawai‘i’s high cost of living (highest in the U.S.) and subsequent pressure to reduce our quality of life.
 Many of the problems we are facing today have been with us for decades, a result of poor governance.
 We know that changing the system and status quo will not be easy and will take time.
 However, we must press forward.
-We need a government that stand ups for the hopes, values, and interests of the People of Hawai‘i.
+We need a government that will stand for the hopes, values, and interests of the People of Hawai‘i.

 It's time to stop just talking about family values and start pursuing policies that truly value families.
 We recognize the ‘Ohana (family) as the fundamental building block that makes up the very fabric of the community, society, and Hawai‘i.
 Strong families = strong communities and strong communities = a strong Hawai‘i.
 As such, the ‘ohana and those individuals making up the ‘ohana unit (kamali‘i, makua, and kupuna) must be cherished, respected, and protected.